September 29, 2014

 Click on the small grey arrows next to the Beta draft categories to display their parent, child and grandchildren categories, as drop down hierarchies.

-Select this coloured button to display hover text indicating which linearization(s) a selected term is listed under.
+Select this coloured button to display symbols and hover text indicating which linearization(s) a selected term is listed under.

 The display panel on the right contains the “Content Model” text: Short and Long Definitions, Inclusion terms, Synonyms, Exclusions, Index terms etc. for the selected ICD Title term.
-Many terms are still awaiting population of Definitions and other descriptive content.
+Many terms are still awaiting population of Short Definitions (for print version) and Long Definitions (for electronic version), and other descriptive content.

 The animation is an .ogv file which should run in recent releases of Firefox but may not load in other browsers.
 If you don’t have the right program installed to run an .ogv file, the iCAT multi-authoring platform that the TAG editors are using looks like this: